xpxaxsxi/qqospath/README.md

 # qqospath
-Windows file path to prolog conversion that uses quasi quotations
+Windows file path to path_segments  conversion that uses quasi quotations

 A learning project where I took a deep dive to quasi quoting.